 - I know you’re angry, but there’s no need to make a scene in front of all these people!
 It’s so embarrassing.

-- When I was at the grocery store, I heard someone down the aisle was making waves because they were out of her favorite cereal.
+- When I was at the grocery store, I heard someone down the aisle making waves because they were out of their favorite cereal.